Only articles in with the "transparency" tag are displayed

-Arzun Kolcu is an architect with a particular interest in public buildings, especially in the conception of arts and museums.
-Born in Antioch in Turkey and raised in Hamburg, she studied architecture at the École d’Architecture de Nantes and the HafenCity University in Hamburg and gained practical experience in architecture, art, graphic and teaching of architecture.
+Arzun Kolcu is a Dipl.-Ing. [branche of architecture] with a particular interest in public buildings, especially in the conception of arts and museums.
+Raised in Hamburg, she studied architecture at the École d’Architecture de Nantes and the HafenCity University in Hamburg and gained practical experience in architecture, art, graphic and teaching of architecture.
 She now works primarily in set design.
 In her spare time she organises cultural events on art, architecture and other topics.

 Arzun will be chairing a discussion on architecture and transparency at the PEP-NET Summit on 14th May 2012.
 For details, including registration, see amiando.com/pep-net.

 23. February 2012 – 15:54 by John Heaven (TuTech Innovation GmbH)

 Mehr Demokratie e.V., Transparency International and the Chaos Computer Club are campaigning for the adoption of a local law that would give Hamburg citizens and charitable organisations enhanced access to previously confidential information.
 Daniel Lentfer from Mehr Demokratie, a not-for-profit organisation that campaigns for more direct democracy in German politics, will present the Transparenzgesetz at the PEP-NET Summit on 14th May.

 The proposed transparency law was drafted using a wiki, which was open for anyone who wanted to to participate.
 It calls for a central information register, listing all of the city’s official publications; a duty to publish, which includes public data; and the extension of the right to information to voluntary organisations, especially campaigning organisations and not merely private individuals.